 For those under 65 years of age, you must establish that you are both completely disabled and that you do not have adequate other means of support to qualify for SSI benefits.
-This means proving that your disability makes it impossible for you to perform any work, including both work which you have done before and any work for which you could otherwise be trained to do.
+This means proving that your disability makes it impossible for you to perform any work, including both work that you have done before and any work that you could otherwise be trained to do.

-If you have worked during the past ten years, you should look into applying for SSDI while you are applying for SSI. as some people qualify for both.
+If you have worked during the past 10 years, you should look into applying for SSDI while you are applying for SSI, as some people qualify for both.

 Children with certain disabilities may also qualify for SSI.
 If you suspect your child may qualify for SSI, check with the SSA concerning the current list of accepted conditions.
-The list of accepted conditions does change periodically, but once a child is medically qualified for SSI, he or she will continue to collect SSI (generally paid to a representative payee such as a parent or other guardian) even if his condition is taken off the list of accepted disabilities.
+The list of accepted conditions does change periodically, but once a child is medically qualified for SSI, they will continue to collect SSI (generally paid to a representative payee such as a parent or other guardian) even if their condition is taken off the list of accepted disabilities.

 If you qualify for SSI benefits, you also qualify for Medicaid.

-- You are unable to work or earning less than $1,220 per month
+- You are unable to work or earn less than $1,350 per month

 - Your condition must be so severe that it interferes with work-related activities you must perform to do your job